Kennett High School (Pennsylvania): Extracurricular activities

 Both football and the marching band were brought back in the 2005–2006 school year after being absent from the district for many years.
 2011-12 Kennett football program recorded their first non-losing season, as varsity finished with a 6–6 record.

 During the 2001–2002 season, the KHS Basketball team was the Pennsylvania AAA State Basketball champion.

-During the 2018–2019 season, the KHS Boys Swim team were the Ches-Mont League American Division Champions.
+During the 2018–2019 and the 2023-2024 seasons, the KHS Boys Swim team were the Ches-Mont League American Division Champions.

 Kennett's chapter of the Pennsylvania Future Business Leaders of America is the largest in the region, one of the ten largest in the state, and one of the 100 largest in the nation.

 In 2015, the Kennett Marching Band won first place in the Cavalcade of Bands A Class Championships.

 Music students at Kennett have also participated in the Pennsylvania Music Educators Association district, region, and state festivals for band, chorus, and orchestra.